Somers Education Foundation

 FOUNDING FINANCIAL PRINCIPLES

 One of the original cornerstones of the Somers Education Foundation was to build an endowment of sufficient size to allow it to grant awards every year regardless of the state of the general economy.
 The plan was to grant 50% of its income yearly and use the other 50% to pay expenses and build an investment portfolio.
 The first ten-year goal was to have $250,000 in the endowment.
-The SEF has been successful in meeting its goals – both of providing funds to the schools and building its endowment.
+The SEF was successful in meeting its goals – both of providing funds to the schools and building its endowment.
 The endowment growth goal was actually exceeded!
 The SEF had $310,000 in its endowment on its tenth birthday on 6/30/2014.
+At that time, a new challenge was to have $1,000,000 in the endowment by on its twentieth birthday on 6/30/24.
+The endowment was $1,012,356 on it twentieth birthday, again exceeding the goal.

 The SEF was started in 2004 with generous gifts from its original Board Members, allowing it to have an immediate impact in its first year of existence.
 The endowment has grown in subsequent years through community fundraising events and investment.